Victory Tour (The Jacksons)

-Despite its focus on Michael, it was named after the Jacksons' album Victory.
-The album was released four days before the tour's first show in Kansas City, Missouri and turned out to be a commercial success.
-However, none of the album's songs were performed on the tour.
+Despite its focus on Michael, the tour was named after the Jacksons' album Victory.
+The album was released four days before the tour's first show in Kansas City and turned out to be a commercial success.
+However, besides some ad libbing during the show's encore, none of the album's songs were performed on the tour.
 Jermaine had a successful new album out as well (Jermaine Jackson, also known as Dynamite, which had been released in April 1984) and some material from that album was performed.
-Also, all three of the Jacksons' sisters released new albums that year, but Rebbie, La Toya, and Janet were not part of the tour (aside from a cameo appearance for a few moments at the end of the final show with other family members).

-According to Marlon, Michael refused to rehearse or perform any of the songs from Victory.
+According to Marlon, Michael refused to rehearse or perform any of the songs from Victory and was also reluctant on embarking on the tour himself; it took his mother Katherine and fans to persuade him before he finally agreed.
 Marlon also stated that Michael had only reluctantly joined his brothers, who needed the income while he himself did not.
 On the tour, tensions between Michael and his brothers increased so much that at the December 9 concert he announced that it would be the last time they would perform together, ending plans for a European and Australian leg of the tour in the spring and summer of 1985.

-The Jacksons and promoter Don King did make money from the tour.
-Michael donated his share to several charities as he had promised before it, but the rancor between him and his brothers had a deep and lasting effect on the Jacksons as a family, alienating him from them for most of his later life, and effectively ended the Jacksons as a performing group.
-The Jacksons made one more album in 1989, but aside from the concert celebrating Michael's thirty years as a solo artist in 2001, they never toured again during Michael's lifetime.

-The tour was also a financial disaster for promoter Chuck Sullivan, who along with his father Billy was eventually forced to sell the New England Patriots football team they owned, along with Foxboro Stadium, the team's home field, as a result of the losses he incurred.
+The Jacksons and Don King still made money from the tour.
+Michael donated his share to several charities as he had promised prior to the tour, but the rancor between him and his brothers had a deep and lasting effect on the Jacksons as a family, alienating him from them for most of his later life, and effectively ended the Jacksons as a performing group.
+The Jacksons made one more album in 1989, but Michael and Marlon only participated in one song on it, and aside from the concert celebrating Michael's thirty years as a solo artist in 2001, they never toured again during Michael's lifetime.
+The tour was also a financial disaster for promoter Chuck Sullivan and his father Billy; the losses from the tour eventually forced them to sell the New England Patriots football team they owned after Foxboro Stadium, the team's home field, lapsed into bankruptcy.